carlhiggs/spatial-urban-indicators/docs/indicators.rst

 ^^^^^^^^^^

-Canal water storage DO (mg/L), 2018
+Canal water storage do (mg/l), 2018
 -----------------------------------

 The average milligrams of dissolved oxygen per litre (DO mg/L) recorded at sample points within each analysis area was recorded.